esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ### Verify Complete Import

 Verify that all tools and agents have been imported successfully.
-Execute the following to commands to list all tools and agents listed in your wxOrchestrate environment:
+Execute the following to commands to list all tools and agents available in your local wxOrchestrate environment:

 ```bash
 orchestrate tools list